More than 20 dead, dozens missing in heavy Europe floods

 Greta Thunberg, the climate activist, tweeted that the extreme weather of recent days should not be regarded as “the new normal.”

-"We’re at the very beginning of a climate and ecological emergency, and extreme weather events will only become more and more frequent," she said on Twitter.
+"We’re at the very beginning of a climate and ecological emergency, and extreme weather events will only become more and more frequent," she wrote.

 Raf Casert in Brussels, Angela Charlton in Paris, Jan M. Olsen in Copenhagen and Mike Corder in The Hague contributed to this report.